IUREDCap/redcap-etl-module/README.md

 * **Project Design and Setup Permission**.
 In general, you need this REDCap user right to access external modules for a project, and it is also required for REDCap-ETL.
+* **Data Export Permission**.
+REDCap "Data Exports" user right of "Full Data Set" for the project.
 * **No Data Access Group (DAG)**.
-REDCap-ETL does not currently support DAG restrictions on exported data, so users who belong to a DAG are not allowed to use REDCap-ETL.
-* **Data Export Permission**.
-REDCap "Data Exports" user right of at least "De-identified" for the project.
+You need to have access to all of the project's fields, so you cannot belong to a DAG.
 * **REDCap API Token**.
 REDCap-ETL uses the REDCap API (Application Programming Interface) to extract data from REDCap, so you need to have a REDCap API token for the project with export permission.
-You can either use your own API token, or select the API token of another of the project's users who has the same "Data Exports" user right as you.
+You can either use your own API token, or select the API token of another of the project's users who has "Full Data Set" export rights and is not in a data access group.
 To be able to request an API token with export permission, you need to have the REDCap user right "API Export".
 * **MySQL Database Account.** An account for a MySQL database where the data can be loaded.
 The account has to have at least the following permissions: